-- Puppy pads may come in handy if you’re going diaper free for a bit (don’t use them if your baby is already in a grabby, chewing stage)
+- Disposable change pads or puppy pads may come in handy if you’re going diaper free for a bit (don’t use them if your baby is already in a grabby, chewing stage)

 - As for diaper creams, it seems to be a very personal preference.
 Something that was magic on one kid’s butt won’t always work on another’s – that would make life too easy for you.
 Triple Paste comes up again and again as a reader’s choice and many parents chose it after a lot of trial and error checking out the consistency, thickness, and spreadability of a few diaper creams.

 So, to sum it all up, the key to avoiding diaper rash is to keep bums clean and dry and to nip it in the bud before it digs its heels in and becomes a true pain in the ass.
 (Sorry, but I warned you about the puns.)
 They are completely common so don’t sweat it if (and when) your baby gets one.

 Feel free to pass along any tips you find along the way!

 Triple Paste medicated diaper rash ointment is recommended by pediatricians, dermatologists, and generations of parents.
 It’s a fast-acting, long lasting barrier cream that works quickly to relieve your baby’s raw, irritated skin.
 It provides serious relief for painful, stubborn diaper rash, yet it is safe enough to use every day to prevent diaper rash from occurring in the first place.

 Plus, this hypoallergenic and fragrance-free formula has a thick and creamy consistency, so a little bit goes a long way and lasts a long time.
 It’s no wonder why Triple Paste has such a loyal following and 5-star reviews.